chris838/update_localization/README.md

 Moreover it is possible to specify extensions of files that should be scanned and to specify ignore patterns for Files that should be ignored

+This version has been updated to use genstrings2.
+Install gentsrings2 from the DTLocalizableStringScanner submodule.

 ## More Information